Hassan Blasim

-Hassan Blasim (born 1973) is an Iraqi-born film director and literary author, who writes in Arabic.
+Hassan Blasim (حسن بلاسم; born 1973) is an Iraqi-born film director and literary author, who writes in Arabic.
 Following his exile in Finland, he has been a citizen of Finland.

 Life and career

 Blasim left Iraq in 2000 to escape persecution for his films, including The Wounded Camera, filmed in the Kurdish area in northern Iraq and dealing with the forced migration of Kurds by Saddam Hussein's regime.
 After travelling in Europe for four years, he settled in Finland in 2004, where he was granted asylum.

 Blasim made four short films for the Finnish broadcasting company Yle.
 His short story collection The Madman of Freedom Square was long-listed for the Independent Foreign Fiction Prize in 2010.
 A selection of his stories was published as The Corpse Exhibition by Penguin US in 2014.
 It won a number of awards, including one out of four winners in the English Pen's Writers in Translation Programme Awards.
 His book The Iraqi Christ, translated from Arabic to English by Jonathan Wright, was published by Comma Press in 2013.
 In 2014, Blasim became the first Arabic writer to win the Independent Foreign Fiction Prize for The Iraqi Christ.